cea-hpc/phobos/doc/design/device_media_locking.md

-% LRS device and media locking
+# Device and media locking

 # Overview